-Academically, I maintain a GPA of 3.90/4.0 and have been on the Dean’s List for multiple semesters.
-I achieved All-Island 2nd place at GCE O/L and All-Island 73rd place at GCE A/L, earning gold medals for academic excellence.
-My coursework and projects reflect a strong foundation in DSP, adaptive filtering, time–frequency analysis, machine learning, and multichannel biosignal analysis.
+Academically, I maintain a cumulative GPA of 3.9+/4.0.
+I have been on the Dean’s List in six out of seven completed semesters, achieving a 4.0/4.0 GPA in five out of seven completed semesters.
+I obtained All-Island 2nd place at GCE O/L and All-Island 73rd place at GCE A/L, earning gold medals for academic excellence.
+My coursework has provided a strong foundation in signal processing, machine learning, biomedical instrumentation, and engineering mathematics.

 I conducted research on electrotactile stimulation systems for sensory rehabilitation, focusing on real-time waveform generation and multi-electrode control.
 This involved designing and implementing monophasic, biphasic, sine, and chirp stimulation patterns using precise PWM timing for embedded haptic interfaces.
 Additionally, I investigated Ear-EEG signal acquisition, covering sensor placement strategies, signal quality analysis, and safety considerations for non-invasive monitoring.
 I also designed and evaluated mycelium-based conductive composites for biosensing applications, analyzing their bioelectrical conductivity and stability, while contributing to the end-to-end research workflow from experimental design to technical documentation.